Welcome to the adult community choir

 Shauna Morgan came to Yellowknife in November 2008 on a short-term contract, fell in love with the place, and has decided to make the north her home.
 Born and raised near Barrie, Ontario, Shauna began studying piano at the age of 7 and went on to accompany her high school and university concert choirs.
 She has been accompanying Aurora Chorealis since 2009, expanding her musical skills over the years to include djembe, tuned water glasses, tone chimes and various other percussion instruments.

 Becoming a Member

-New members are welcome in September and January.
-No previous choir experience is necessary and singers don’t need to read music.
+New members are welcome in September and January each year.
+No previous experience with choirs or reading skill is needed.

 - Soprano – for the highest voices;